-- 1. Demonstrate an understanding cellular structure, functions and processes, detailed in the module learning outcomes below. - 2.
+- 1. Demonstrate an understanding of advanced topics related to kinetics, equilibrium, and acids & bases, detailed in the module learning outcomes below. - 2.
 Integrate PSI materials (including presentations, labs, practice problems, etc.) to support student learning and deliver effective instruction. - 3.
-Create a social constructivist learning environment through the use of formative assessment questions, interpreting the results of this assessment to effectively facilitate student-led discussions that support deeper understanding of the content.

-- 4. Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PSI pedagogy. - 5.
-Implement learning plans that are aligned to NGSS standards and allow for differentiation based on the needs of learners.
+Create a social constructivist learning environment through the use of formative assessment questions, interpreting the results of this assessment to effectively facilitate student-led discussions that support deeper understanding of the content. - 4.
+Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PSI pedagogy.